Palak92/hello-world/README.md

 # hello-world
-This is only to test a repo creation
+This is only to test a repo creation.
+This for some toy learning projects